Foreign Executives in Local Organisations

 The media coverage of the FELO phenomenon has several defining commonalities.
 First, the executives are prominently described as foreign.
 Second, the foreign individuals so described work at the executive level; they hold managerial positions supervising host-country nationals.
 Third, the organisations are described as local; a national identity is attached to them by the reporting media and it is implied that significant cultural distance is involved in these workplace affiliations between foreign executives and local organisations.
 Finally, the positions reportedly filled by these foreign executives are local positions: not positions in any foreign subsidiaries but positions in the country where these organisations have their headquarters.
 To highlight the significant differences between this phenomenon and established conceptualisations (such as expatriation / inpatriation / transpatriation / repatriation) in the international human resource management (IHRM) literature, the acronym FELO — for Foreign Executives in Local Organisations — is used.

+Academic research publications on FELOs can be found here.
 The figure below provides a conceptual framework of the FELO phenomenon, distinguishing FELOs from expatriates, inpatriates and transpatriates in the established subsidiary structures of global multinational organisations (MNOs).

 Intriguingly, the FELO phenomenon is not limited (as may easily be assumed) to ‘emerging giants’ or aspiring multinationals in emerging market economies, but also occurs in local organisations primarily active in the domestic market.
 FELOs can even be found in local organisations with an exclusively domestic market focus.